Craft Beer And Mountain Biking – A Great Combination

 On The To Do List

-While not specifically a mountain biking destination I often stop by Watts River Brewing in Healesville on my way from Melbourne to the Buxton MTB trails.
-The Buxton trails rate in my top three in Victoria and at the car park there is a great spot by the river to kick back at the end of a ride, wash the dust off in the river and enjoy a craft beer.
+While not specifically a mountain biking destination, we often stop by Watts River Brewing in Healesville on my way from Melbourne to the Buxton MTB trails.
+The Buxton trails rate in our top three in Victoria and at the car park there is a great spot by the river to kick back at the end of a ride, wash the dust off in the river and enjoy a craft beer.

-My go to Watts River brew is the IPA.
+Our go to Watts River brew is the Quad and River Session Pale.
 They always have at least one Brett brew on offer which seems popular.